ericakfranz/frontend-dashicons/tags/1.0.1/readme.txt

 This plugin *does not* provide shortcode functionality to implement Dashicon icons throughout your site.
 Instead you should refer to the official [Dashicons documentation](https://developer.wordpress.org/resource/dashicons/) to add icons using HTML and/or CSS.

 == Changelog ==

-= 1.0.2 =
-* Version bump, compatible with WordPress 6.0.1

 = 1.0.1 =
 * Version bump, compatible with WordPress 4.8.1